RabbitBio/RabbitQCPlus/README.md

 A modern quality control tool for sequencing data.
 - Single-threaded performance is improved by a factor of 2 at least.

-- Solving the performance issues when processing gz files (more than 4x speedups compared with SOTA).
+- Solving the performance issues when processing gz files (more than 4x speedups compared with SOAPnuke).

 - Improving the efficiency of the time-consuming over-representation module by a factor of 5.